kimberly-shoemaker-pearce/ai-ready-documentation-framework/README.md

-# AI-Ready Level 4/5 Process Documentation Framework
+# AI-Ready Levels 4/5 Process Documentation Framework

-The **"Level 4/5 Framework"** provides an easy, repeatable way for every employee to document their work processes using tools already available in their organization’s Microsoft 365 ecosystem:
+The **"Levels 4/5 Framework"** provides an easy, repeatable way for every employee to document their work processes using tools already available in their organization’s Microsoft 365 ecosystem:

 - **Microsoft Teams** — to record and capture process knowledge
 - **Copilot** — to draft and structure process narratives and work instructions